Access to the territory and push backs

 Dutch Council for Refugees Visit Website

-Migration control dogs help the Marechaussee detect hidden persons (stowaways) in – for example – trucks, coaches and buses that cross the borders.
+Migration control dogs help the KMar detect hidden persons (stowaways) in – for example – trucks, coaches and buses that cross the borders.
 In the ports of IJmuiden and Hoek van Holland, dogs are also used to search ships, containers, and vehicles traveling to and from the United Kingdom via ferry.

 For asylum seekers requesting asylum at the border, KMar is the organisation responsible for the initial care.[1]